 Michael The Archangel.
 Masterwort.
 The Holy Ghost.
 Angelica.
 It has a number of names, is usually about 8 ft tall, purple, looks like it came out of a Doctor Suess book, and is just as fascinating as it sounds.
 It's taken me the better part of six years to find this plant.
 In this post I'll share what I've learned about it, and how you can cook with angelica yourself.

-There’s lots of different plants in the family of angelica (over 60), but for my purposes here, I’m speaking about common wild angelica, which in Wisconsin and Minnesota where I hunt should be Angelica atropurpurea.
+There's lots of different plants in the family of angelica (over 60), but for my purposes here, I'm speaking about common wild angelica, which in Wisconsin and Minnesota where I hunt should be Angelica atropurpurea.

 When I finally realized that I 'd found it along an old road in rural Wisconsin, I got so excited.
 I cut off one of the branches with a pocket knife and put it up to my nose.
 I will never forget the floral smell, like a sickeningly sweet Victorian perfume, with a heart note of, carrot?
 It's one of the most unique herbs I've ever experienced.

 In literature, it's described as an herb, but it's really more.
 Angelica has both a part that could be considered a vegetable (the large stem), and parts that resemble and can be used herbs (root, seeds, leaves).